 Babies love to explore with their highly tuned senses.
-Not only is sensory play critical for their developing brains, but it can be deeply rewarding for you to watch quietly as your baby discovers new textures, learns about cause and effect, and figure out what makes the world go round.
-Try these easy DIY ideas (many use household items you may already have!) to stimulate your baby’s senses and engage their need for exploration.
+Not only is sensory play critical for their developing brains, but it can be deeply rewarding for you to watch quietly as your baby discovers new textures and learns about cause and effect, all while having tons of fun.
+Try these easy DIY ideas (many use household items you already have!) to stimulate baby’s senses and engage their need for exploration.